menacit/practical_cryptography_course/06-basics_recap.md

 encryption and decryption.
 Can also be used for "digital signatures".

-### One-way hash functions
+### Cryptographic hash functions
-The same plaintext always result in the same ciphertext, but the ciphertext should not be reversable to plaintext.
+The same plaintext always result in the same ciphertext, but the ciphertext should not be reversable to plaintext
+(AKA "One-way encryption").

 ![bg right:30%](images/06-toolbox.jpg)